akpandey-dev/voidcode/README.md

 1. Open a version inside `Versions/`
 2. Choose **single-file** or **modular**
-3. Open `index.html` in any modern browser
+3. Open the HTML file in any modern browser
 4. Start coding immediately

 ---